 Students at the University of Tennessee Health Science Center utilize Banner Self Service to enroll in courses.
 For many programs, enrollment is limited to a specific series of courses each semester.
 Students are advised to work through their College or Department to determine the courses for which they need to register in a future term.
 In some programs, courses may be offered in alternate years and students should review the published Bulletin carefully and consult with their College if there are questions regarding the availability of course offerings.

 Registration is a two-step process that requires: 1) registering for specific classes, and 2) payment of tuition and fees.
 Payments must be received by published due dates to avoid late fees as noted below.

-Once the registration has closed, students seeking to register for classes must contact the One Stop Shop.
-Late Registration for courses requires approval, with the level of approval dependent on the time of the request.
-Contact the One Stop Shop for questions regarding Late Registration.
+Once registration has closed, students seeking to register for classes must contact the college or department.
+Late Registration for courses requires approval.

 Late Registration Fee